 Update Using SQL INNER JOIN

-In the previous example, we have updated Users table from another table named Cities.
+In the previous example, we have updated the Users table from another table named Cities.
 We can do this by using an INNER JOIN SQL statement.
 The scenario is the same as the previous example.
 We will use an external table named Cities where we will update the Country value of the Users table records according to the Cities table.

 UPDATE Users SET Users.Country = Cities.Country FROM Users INNER JOIN Cities ON Users.City =Cities.City;